NotNolt/2009Scape/README.md

 * [Contact](#contact)

+## Live Server Information

+Did you know that the 2009Scape Development Team hosts the main branch of this repo that you can connect to and play?
+Come join a growing community of people that love to grind out skills, quest, and hangout together.
+A download link for the launcher can be found <a href="https://github.com/2009scape/2009Scape/releases/latest/download/2009Scape.jar"><strong>here.</strong></a> Connecting to the live server is also one of the easiest ways to identify bugs/typos/missing features that we are currently missing.
+Identifying these issues help developers, whether already on the project, or are even brand new to the project, fix bugs and issues in an expedited rate.

 ## About The Project

 The 2009Scape you see today has gone through a magnitude of changes.
 Originally starting its life as Arios498, this server saw a lot of people playing it daily, unfortunately, it was for profit and closed source.
 It was later upgraded to Arios530, targeting the build 530 of runescape with content in and around January 1st, 2009.
 Development came to a halt when a developer of the closed source project released the source code.
 The original developers of this server went on to create Kratos 530 back in 2015.